qiuming-best/velero/design/Implemented/restic-backup-and-restore-progress.md

 ## Changes to PodVolumeBackup and PodVolumeRestore Status type

-A new `Progress` field will be added to PodVolumeBackupStatus and PodVolumeRestoreStatus of type `PodVolumeOperationProgress`:
+A new `Progress` field will be added to PodVolumeBackupStatus and PodVolumeRestoreStatus of type `DataMoveOperationProgress`:

 ```
-type PodVolumeOperationProgress struct {
+type DataMoveOperationProgress struct {
   TotalBytes int64
   BytesDone int64
 }